emipa606/Aquarium/README.md

 - Added French translation, thanks qux!
 - Added some optimizations, thanks Taranchuk!
 - Added an option for fish not aging
+- Added a "Add random fish until tank full"-option
+- Added a larger 2x2 size tank
+- Added support for [Vanilla Nutrient Paste Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=2920385763), as the tanks can draw meals from the pipe network to auto-feed the fish

 New graphic creators